metaversemoon/Class-Reviewer-App-hackerearth/README.md

 <br/>

-# How Student Reviews App uses IPFS
+# How Rate My Courses uses IPFS

-Student Reviews App uses IPFS NFTStorage to store Professors’ names, job positions, and professors' past performance.
+Rate My Courses uses IPFS NFTStorage to store Professors’ names, job positions, and professors' past performance.
 IPFS is also used to store class NFTs, names, class details, class events, and class materials and notes.
 For reviews, IPFS saves all the reviews, tags, class difficulty, class quality, and ratings in a decentralized way.

 For every single endpoint, we return an NFTStorage hash that gets appended to the next IPFS object and it is saved on the smart contract.
 Then we populate our front end by calling our contract that returns all IPFS cids, and all data needed.